_edited.jpg)

 PhD student, Sapienza University of Rome

-Andrea is a PhD student, and former MSc student, in the lab working on the prediction of zoonotic risk associated to blueprint diseases.
-The aim of his PhD project is to assess the zoonotic hazard posed by mammalian viruses at global scale, understanding the distribution patterns of viral diversity, and the priority for monitoring zoonotic risk.
+Andrea is a Postdoctoral researcher and former PhD student working on the prediction of zoonotic risk associated to blueprint diseases.
+The aim of his work is to assess the zoonotic hazard posed by mammalian viruses at global scale, understanding the distribution patterns of viral diversity, and the priority for monitoring zoonotic risk.

 GIORDANO MANCINI

-Giordano is a Ph.D. student funded by the italian National Operational Program (PON) for research and innovation.
+Giordano is a Postdoctoral researcher and former PhD student funded by the italian National Operational Program (PON) for research and innovation.
 He is working on climate change exposure measurement to support IUCN Red List climate change assessment, in collaboration with the sRedList working group.
 He is also interested in the effect of global change on human-biodiversity coexistence.

 CHIARA DRAGONETTI